yuvalmGS/gigaspaces-wiki-jekyll/xap97net/domain-service-host.markdown

 }
 {code}

-Alternatively, or when using a custom [processing unit container|Processing Unit Container], a service can be directly hosted using the {{DomainServiceHost.Host.Publish}}
+Alternatively, or when using a custom [processing unit container|Processing Unit Container], a service can be directly hosted using the `DomainServiceHost.Host.Publish`

 {code:java}
 public ServiceHostProcessingUnitContainer : AbstractProcessingUnitContainer